-Giving something handmade is a great way to give them something really special that they can keep forever.
+Giving something handmade is a great way to share something really special that they can keep forever.

-One way that I am able give handmade gifts is with my embroidery machine, so I can make personalized gifts.
+One way that I am able give handmade items is with my embroidery machine, so I can make personalized gifts.

 10 Homemade Christmas Gift Ideas